 WCI provides or helps secure funding in order to:

-- Leverage business development and advance a skilled workforce through our economic development grants.
+- Leverage business development and support entrepreneurs through our economic development grants.

 - Assist communities and the greater region in developing the capacities necessary to address priority needs and sustain their economic and social viability.
 WCI helps accomplish this through its community development grants.